 Through VOYAGERS we’re building a diverse, international community of mission-led people working on meaningful aspects of health-tech and life-sciences.
-The goal is to build trusted friendships that accelerate progress and to support each other – through online networking but also through dinners and not-for-profit weekend adventures in magical locations.
+There’s no fee to be involved: we simply ask for our members’ engagement.
+Our goal is to build peer support – through online networking but also through local meetups and not-for-profit weekend adventures in magical locations.

 The humanitarian medical organisation Médecins Sans Frontières (MSF) is vast and decentralised – with operations in 70+ countries, 50,000 employees, and a $2B annual budget, mostly from millions of individual donors.
 Tyler Christie is helping MSF understand and cut its carbon output – not only because a crisis-response organisation needs to respond to a planetary crisis, but because it also makes good business sense.
 Tyler tells David Rowan on VOYAGERS’ Journeys, the VOYAGERS community podcast, how other businesses can learn from the bottom-up, decentralised and investment-led approaches that are transforming MSF.
 Tyler is in the VOYAGERS Climate-Tech group.
 More at VOYAGERS.io